Careers at MatSE

 Faculty Positions - Open Rank

 The Department of Materials Science and Engineering (MatSE) at the University of Illinois at Urbana Champaign is seeking to fill multiple tenured or tenure track faculty positions in all ranks.
-Candidates with research interests in the broad areas of biological materials, metals, and computational soft materials are strongly encouraged to apply.
+We particularly seek candidates with research interests in two priority areas: (1) biological and biomedical materials and (2) metals, in both cases with an emphasis on experimental research.
+However, candidates with research interests in other areas of materials science and engineering are also encouraged to apply.
+Senior and mid-career faculty are also encouraged to apply, but all qualified candidates will be considered.
 Faculty members in the department are expected to initiate and sustain a vigorous research program.
-Candidates are expected to demonstrate a strong commitment to undergraduate and graduate teaching, and to diversity, equity, and inclusion through research, teaching, and service.
+Successful candidates are expected to demonstrate a strong commitment to undergraduate and graduate teaching, and to diversity, equity, and inclusion through research, teaching, and/or service endeavors.

 To apply, please create a candidate profile at http://jobs.illinois.edu.
-The application package should include a statement of teaching and research interests, statement on commitment to diversity, a curriculum vitae, and a publication list all in a single .pdf file.
+The application package should include a statement of teaching and research interests,statement on commitment to diversity, a curriculum vitae, and a publication list all in a single .pdf file.
 The statement on diversity should address past and/or potential contributions to diversity, equity, and inclusion through research, teaching, and/or service.
+Examples of such statements and guidance can be found at https://grainger.illinois.edu/about/diversity/guidelines.
 Candidates for tenure-track positions must provide names and contact information for three letters of reference in the application file.
 Candidates for tenured positions must have achieved national and international recognition for their scholarship; selected candidates will be contacted to provide reference letters.

 The Department of MatSE at Illinois has a long tradition of excellence in materials research and teaching.
-The Department presently has 23 faculty and approximately 400 undergraduate and 200 graduate students, with highly ranked graduate and undergraduate programs.
+The Department presently has 24 faculty and approximately 335 undergraduate and 180 graduate students, with highly ranked graduate and undergraduate programs.
 The research portfolio covers soft and hard materials, biomaterials, and computational materials science.
-Extensive state-of-the-art characterization and nanofabrication facilities are housed on campus in the Frederick Seitz Materials Research Laboratory, the micro and nanotechnology laboratory and the Beckman Institute.
-The Materials Research Laboratory just underwent a major infrastructure innovation and instrument acquisitions.
+Extensive state-of-the-art characterization and nanofabrication facilities are housed on campus in the Illinois Materials Research Laboratory, the Holonyak Micro and Nanotechnology Lab, and the Beckman Institute.
+The Materials Research Laboratory recently completed a major infrastructure innovation and instrument acquisitions.
 The campus also hosts exceptional computational facilities, including the National Center for Supercomputing Applications, and the National Petascale Computing Facility.

 At the time of appointment, applicants must hold an earned doctorate in an appropriate field.
 Salary and rank will be commensurate with qualifications.
-The proposed starting date for these positions is August 16, 2019.
-To ensure full consideration, applications must be received no later than December 9, 2018.
-The evaluation of applications by the search committee will begin before this date, and interviews may take place during the application period, but no decisions will be made until after December 9, 2018.
+The proposed starting date for these positions is August 16, 2020, but this is negotiable.
+To ensure full consideration, applications must be received no later than November 15, 2019.
+The evaluation of applications by the search committee will begin before this date, and interviews may take place during the application period, but no decisions will be made until after November 15, 2019.

 For any questions concerning the application process, please call (217) 300-0419 or e-mail firstname.lastname@example.org.

 The University of Illinois is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.
 For more information, visit http://go.illinois.edu/EEO.
-To learn more about the University commitment to diversity, please visit https://engineering.illinois.edu/about/diversity.html and http://inclusiveillinois.illinois.edu/
+To learn more about the University commitment to diversity, please visit https://engineering.illinois.edu/about/diversity.html.